postmanlabs/labs-docs/v6/postman_for_publishers/api_network/add_api_network.md

 ### How to add APIs to API Network

-Make sure your API has proper summary, description and Team description.
+Make sure your API has proper summary, description and team details.
 Verify your team name, logo, and other details.
 Select the categories that best describe your APIs and service.

 [![api network categories](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Add-to-API-Network.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Add-to-API-Network.png)